cbhl/se2014.com/source/_posts/2012-04-06-what-i-wish-i-knew-for-the-design-project.markdown

 - Analogies
   - Like roommates - not everyone you're good friends with is someone you want to be roommates with
-  - D. Rayside: "P. Ward says, 'The difference between marriage and your group is that you can divorce a marriage.'"
   - "In 2011, a divorce did happen, but that meant someone _transferred out of the program_."

 Choosing a Project
 ------------------

+"*It's fun to brainstorm and come up with ideas.*" -A. Voigt

 - Evaluate ideas wrt. personal goals for the design project
   - Research?